Configuration

 field

 Add labels to the Pull Request opened by release-plz.
-(GitHub only).
+(GitHub and GitLab only).

 Example: